Privacy Notice and FAQs

 • Data Portability: Under certain circumstances, you have the right to receive the personal information about you that you have provided to us, in a structured, commonly used, and machine-readable format.

 • Opt-Out of the “Sale” or “Sharing” of Personal Information: You have the right to direct a business that sells or shares personal information to third parties to not sell or share your personal information.
-However, we do not and have not in the preceding 12 months, sold or shared (in this context, share means use of your personal information for cross-contextual behavioral advertising) your personal information.
-We may use certain cookies or similar technologies (e.g. Facebook conversion cookie/pixel) for conversion purposes.
+However, we do not and have not in the preceding 12 months, sold or shared (in this context, share means use of your personal information for cross-contextual behavioral advertising) your personal information without your consent.

-• Right of Non-Discrimination/Retaliation: We do not discriminate against individuals who exercise any of their rights described in this Privacy Policy, nor do we retaliate against individuals who exercise these rights.
+• Right of Non-Discrimination/Retaliation: We do not discriminate against individuals who exercise any of their rights described in this Privacy Notice, nor do we retaliate against individuals who exercise these rights.

 As permitted by applicable law, MC2 may transmit the personal information we collect to representatives, global affiliates, and service providers in the United States or other countries where we do business that may be outside your home country, and may have different standards of data protection than your home country.
 We provide appropriate protections for cross-border transfers as required by law, including information transferred to third parties.
 With respect to such transfers from the European Economic Area (“EEA”) or the United Kingdom (“UK”) to the United States and other non-EEA jurisdictions, we may rely on the European Union (“EU”) Standard Contractual Clauses (“EU SCCs”) and the United Kingdom (“UK”) Addendum to the EU SCCs.
 As permitted by applicable law, you may request details about the suitable safeguards we have in place by contacting us as described below in the “Contact Information” section.